ndexbio/ndex2-client/README.md

 **get_edge_attribute(edge, attribute_name, subnetwork=None)**

-Get the values of an attribute of an edge, where the edge may be specified by its id or passed in as an object.
+Get the value(s) of an attribute of an edge, where the edge may be specified by its id or passed in as an object.

 * **edge**: edge object or edge id
 * **attribute_name**: attribute name
-* **subnetwork**: the id of the subnetwork (if any) to which this attribute applies.
+* **subnetwork**: the id of the subnetwork (if any) to which this attribute was applied.

+**get_edge_attribute_objects(edge, attribute_name)**

+Get the attribute objects for an edge attribute name, where the edge may be specified by its id or passed in as an object.
+The edge attribute objects include datatype and subnetwork information.
+An example of networks that include subnetworks are Cytoscape collections stored in NDEx.

+* **edge**: node object or node id
+* **attribute_name**: attribute name

 **get_edge_attributes(edge)**

-Get the attributes of an edge, where the edge may be specified by its id or passed in as an object.
+Get the attribute objects of an edge, where the edge may be specified by its id or passed in as an object.

 * **edge**: edge object or edge id

 **get_edges()**

-* Return an iteratable structure containing the objects for all edges in the network.
+Returns an iterator over edge ids as keys and edge objects as values.

 ### **Network**